corrode/corrode.github.io/content/blog/prototyping/index.md

 | `Arc<Mutex<T>>`  | `&mut T`            | When you can guarantee exclusive access and don't need thread safety               |

 These owned types sidestep most ownership and lifetime issues, but they do it by allocating memory on the heap - just like Python or JavaScript would.

-You can always refactor when you need to optimize for performance or tighten up resource usage, but chances are you won't need to.
+You can always refactor when you actually need the performance or tighter resource usage, but chances are you won't.

 ### Make use of type inference

 Rust is a statically, strongly typed language.
-It would be tedious to write out all the types all the time if it weren't for Rust's type inference.
+It would be a deal-breaker to write out all the types all the time if it weren't for Rust's type inference.

 You can often omit (also called "elide") the types and let the compiler figure it out from the context.